johanbove/johanbove.github.io/_posts/2014-11-03-webnative.markdown

 ## The Test

-So you're considering ditching your Mac or PC and go totally Web Native with a ChromeBook?
+You're considering ditching your Mac or PC and go totally Web Native with a ChromeBook?
 Well, so did I.
 The Test is still ongoing as I am writing this post using the Cloud9 web IDE, which is running on Chrome which I have set to "Windows 8" mode.
 Chrome's Windows 8 modus gives you a good feel as how it might be like using a ChromeBook comfortably knowing Windows or OSX is only an alt-tab away.